 In the past, Multnomah County created Rural Area Plans to plan for the unique geographic and environmental needs and constraints of its distinct unincorporated subareas.
 The four Rural Area Plans covered the following subareas: East of Sandy River, Sauvie Island/Multnomah Channel, West Hills, and West of Sandy River.
 Each plan provided an inventory of existing conditions such as resources and facilities as well as a set of policies guiding action over a 15 to 20 year planning horizon.
-As part of the County Comprehensive Plan update in 2015, the relevant parts of those rural area plans have been incorporated into this Comprehensive Plan to create a unified document.
+Except for the Sauvie Island/Multnomah Channel Plan adopted in 2015 that is an appendix to this Comprehensive Plan, the three other historic Rural Area Plans are repealed upon adoption of this Comprehensive Plan, with the relevant documentation, policies, and strategies being incorporated into this Plan.